Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties: Introduction

-\textbf{Organization of our paper:} The rest of this paper is organized as follows: We first introduce the semi-conductor Boltzmann equation and its associated moment closure problem in Section \ref{sec:Boltz}.
+\textbf{Organization of our paper:} The rest of this paper is organized as follows: We first introduce the linear Boltzmann equation and its associated moment closure problem in Section \ref{sec:Boltz}.
 In Section \ref{sec:ml}, we propose an ML-based moment closure model to learn the unclosed highest-order moment, where the random variables are handled by the stochastic Galerkin method.
-The training process of the neural networks including the data generation is presented in Section \ref{sec:training}.
+The data generation and the training of the neural networks are presented in Section \ref{sec:training}.
 We validate our proposed ML-based moment closure model by numerical examples in Section \ref{sec:numerical}.
-Some conclusion remarks are given in Section \ref{sec:conclusion}.
+Some concluding remarks are given in Section \ref{sec:conclusion}.